paweln1975/mj-dp/README.md

 ### Facade
 * motivation: many systems working together are hidden behind a simple and easy to use API
 * exposing several components through a single interface (API)
-* provide a single API over set of classses
+* provide a single API over set of classes

 ### Flyweight
 * motivation: Avoid redundancy when storing data